ibm-cloud-docs/app-configuration/ac-iam.md

 | `apprapp.configaggregatorsettings.list` | Manager, Writer, Config Operator, Reader | The ability to verify configuration aggregator is enabled or not. |
 | `apprapp.configaggregatorstatus.list` | Manager, Writer, Config Operator, Reader | The ability to view last configuration collection operation status and time. |
 | `apprapp.configaggregator.query` | Configuration Aggregator Reader | The ability to list the IBM cloud resources with their configurations. |
-{: caption="Table 3.
-Granular IAM action descriptions." caption-side="bottom"}
+{: caption="Granular IAM action descriptions." caption-side="bottom"}